 The Guide: handy resources for teaching European design

-3. EUknow.it presents concrete examples and case studies to discuss in training or in your own organization.
-The Insights section allows you to broaden your view with articles on European project trends and issues, the most common mistakes in writing a European project, and examples of good practice from local organisations.
-The Stories section of the Guide recounts experiences, successes and difficulties of working on European projects, with insights referring to different sectors: social economy, youth, education, disability, local development and others, through the voices of individual organizations, experts, institutions and project partner foundations.
+- To accompany the teaching with concrete examples and case studies, the Insights section features articles on European project trends and issues, common mistakes in writing a European project, and examples of good practice from local organisations.
+In the Stories section of the Guide, experiences, successes and difficulties of working on European projects are recounted, with insights referring to a wide range of sectors.

 These are just some of the resources you can find on our new platform, EUknow.it.
 Keep following us in the upcoming videopills to discover the sections and contents of the Guide together with new fellow travelers.